Snowflake shares more than double. It's the biggest software IPO ever - KRDO

 It may still be the dog days of summer but there was a blizzard on Wall Street Wednesday.
 Shares of Snowflake, a cloud data warehousing firm that has the backing of Salesforce and Warren Buffett’s Berkshire Hathaway, more than doubled on their first day of trading in the biggest software IPO ever.

-But demand was so strong for the company that shares finally wound up opening early Wednesday afternoon at $245 a share and quickly climbed above $300 — a 150% gain.
-Shares pulled back a bit as the day wore on but were still hovering around $260 in mid-afternoon trading.
+But demand was so strong that shares finally wound up opening early Wednesday afternoon at $245 a share and quickly climbed above $300, for a 150% gain.
+Shares pulled back a bit as the day wore on but still finished the day with a nearly 112% gain.

-At the $245 share opening price, Snowflake is valued at nearly $70 billion.
+At its closing price of just under $254, Snowflake is valued at $70 billion.

-To put that into context, that makes Snowflake — which was just founded in 2012 –worth more than established companies in the S&P 500 like Bank of New York Mellon, Hershey and Allstate, as well as Dow components Walgreens and Travelers.
+That makes Snowflake, which was founded in 2012, worth more than established companies in the S&P 500 like Bank of New York Mellon, Hershey and Allstate, as well as Dow components Walgreens and Travelers.

 No clouds on the IPO horizon